keu/docs/enterprise_versioned_docs/version-0.27/cli-release-notes.md

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.

+## 0.27.3

+Release date: February 15, 2022

+### Bug Fixes

+- Fixed an issue where environment variables in `docker-compose.override.yml` were not correctly applied after running `astro dev start`

 ## 0.27.2

 Release date: January 21, 2022